sound-buttons/sound-buttons/privacy-policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please contact as on GitHub <https://github.com/sound-buttons>.
+For any questions or concerns regarding the privacy policy, please contact us on GitHub <https://github.com/sound-buttons>.